staciekoslovsky-noaa/GlacialPv_DataManagement/README.md

 This repository stores the code associated with managing glacial harbor seal survey data.
 Code numbered 0+ are intended to be run sequentially as the data are available for processing.
 Code numbered 99 are stored for longetivity, but are intended to only be run once to address a specific issue or run as needed, depending on the intent of the code.

+The Datasheets folder contains the KAMERA-specific datasheets for glacial surveys.

+The LEGACYcode folder contains outdated code, kept for archive.

 The data management processing code is as follows:
 * **GlacialPv_Data_01_ProcessData2DB.R** - code for importing KAMERA-collected glacial survey data into the DB
 * **GlacialPv_Data_01_ProcessFootprints2DB.R** - code for importing post-processing footprints into the DB